gabriel-dehan/WolcenExtractor/README.md

 OR (if you don't know how to)
 Go the the WolcenExtractor directory and `Shift`+`Right-Click` then select "Open command window here" or "Open Windows PowerShell window here".

-YOU NEED TO BE IN THE `WolcenExtractor` DIRECTORY BEFORE RUNNING THE COMMAND, this is VERY important otherwise the program won't be working.
+Please note that you NEED TO BE IN THE `WolcenExtractor` DIRECTORY before running the program, this is VERY important otherwise the program work.
 This means that running the program by doing something like `D:\Downloads\Wolcen\WolcenExtractor\wolcen_extractor.exe` won't work.
+Use the aforementioned instructions to navigate to the proper direction in the command line interface.

-Once you are in the WolcenExtractor directory, then you can run the program.
+Once you are in the WolcenExtractor directory, you can then run the program.

 This program needs two things: the source folder and a destination folder.
 - For the source, you'll want to locate your Wolcen installation folder.
 Mine is in `C:\Program Files (x86)\Steam\steamapps\common\Wolcen`.
 This will be your source, as it contains all `.pak` files in its subdirectories.
 - For the destination, it can be whatever you want, either a relative path like `./extracts` (this would extract everything in an `extract` folder in the WolcenExtractor directory) or an absolute path like `C:\Users\princ\Documents\WolcenUnpacked`.

-With this, you can use this program.
 In the command line (cmd or powershell) write:

 ```
 wolcen_extractor.exe extract --source "C:\Program Files (x86)\Steam\steamapps\common\Wolcen" --dest "C:\Users\princ\Documents\WolcenUnpacked"